adricastro1/Adriana-Castro-SCST-Project-1/README.md

 # Adriana-Castro-SCST-Project-1

 Game's Title: Spaceman
-- Guess the word by inputing a letter as a guess.
+- Guess the word before the spaceman is abducted by aliens!
-- Guessing a letter not in the word will add a piece of the spaceship
-- Must guess the full word with 8 guesses
-- If the word is guessed you win!

 Screenshots: